OpenLinux21/go-httpserver/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the Apache2 License - see the LICENSE file for details